dhananjaygr/Grammar/Production/Production.md

 ### Overview

-The goal is to ensure the tool catches common mistakes like spelling errors, incorrect sentence structure, and punctuation issues, providing a smoother and more professional user experience.
+The goal is to ensure that common mistakes like spelling errors, incorrect sentence structure, and punctuation issues are identified, providing a smoother and more professional user experience.

 ### Prerequisites